-Lesotho: Minister to be Charged For Violating Liquor Ban
+Lesotho: Minister to be Charged for Violating Liquor Ban

 "All businesses and other entities shall cease operations during the lockdown period except for any business or entity involved in the manufacturing, supply or provision of essential goods and services."

-The regulations said that a business which contravenes the regulations are liable to fines not exceeding M10 000.
+The regulations said that a business that contravenes the regulations are liable to fines not exceeding M10 000.

 In a statement this week, the DC called on Prime Minister Thomas Thabane to fire Mr Moramotse and "deal decisively" with the businessman who sold him alcohol in contravention of the lockdown regulations.